m4sterbunny/Demo/source/pages/bulb.rst

    Broken bulbs can cut, and modern "energy-saving" bulbs contain toxic mercury.

-2.4 Replace the suspect bulb with a new bulb and test it by returning the switch to the on position.
+2.4 Replace the suspect bulb with a new bulb and test it by returning the switch to the on position (see 1.1).
 If the issue was a dud bulb, then you now have a working light.

 2.5 Dispose of the old bulb safely.